libui-ng/libui-ng/README.md

 ### Build with Zig Toolchain

 An alternative to using meson is to use the zig compiler and toolchain.
-The specific version used is `zig 0.11.0`.
+The version used is a nighly build of zig `0.12.0`, specifically `0.12.0-dev.1391+ae6df9e96`.

 ```shell-session
 $ # in the top-level libui-ng directory run: